Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ```

-Now with this code our MVC is working we can route our requests to the controller and function we want.
+Now, with this code our MVC is working.
+We can route our requests to the controller and function we want.

 But we are not handling the `GET` and `POST`  methods yet.